If apocalyptic snow cut you off from civilization, what would be in your survival kit? Bottled water? Trail mix? Flashlights?

 It's best not to overthink this.
 Your mulling wine should be red.
 It should be fruity.
 And it should be cheap.
 Jug and boxed wines, provided they weren't made in a prison toilet, can be mulled into greatness.
 On the other hand, pricey (which for this case means more than $15) wines will lose all their nuance during mulling, no matter how lovely their notes of oak or blackbird song.
 Overly oak-flavored or tannic wines will make your brew unpleasantly bitter.

-Two Three Buck Cabernet Sauvignon, our favorite of the Trader Joe's "Buck" red wines for its juicy, jammy flavors.
+We're happy with Two Three Buck Cabernet Sauvignon, our favorite of the Trader Joe's "Buck" red wines for its juicy, jammy flavors.
 But use whatever you like that you can imagine adding sugar to.

 If your spice rack is looking a little empty, there are plenty of pre-blended mulling spices out there.
 They won't run you much: $2 to $8 for 4 to 8 bottles' worth of wine.
 I tried three leading brands to see how they performed.
 Each recommended using about a tablespoon of mulling spice per 750 ml bottle of wine, which I toasted briefly in a skillet before adding to the wine.
 Directions called for barely simmering the wine and spices for 20 minutes to half an hour, but I found longer steeping in a crockpot was a substantial improvement.
 Here's how the brand-names measured up: